icinganalysis/icinganalysis.github.io/content/build_a_1d_drop_motion_simulation.md

 This may not appear to be much of a change, but having a linear term (2\*d) rather than a squared term (x\**2) leaves much more "room" in the available floating point precision.
-For example, if d= 4.109382787428e-16 the x is represented in floating point as rounded off to 1.0000000000000004.
+For example, if d= 4.109382787428e-16 then x is represented in floating point as rounded off to 1.0000000000000004.
-For smaller values, d can differential if a drop hits or not to high precision, while x is limited.
+For smaller values, d can differentiate if a drop hits or not to high precision, while x is limited.

 I do not have infinite time to wait for a solution,